 Target More Detailed Options

-Step One: Creating Your Campaign
+Step 1: Creating Your Campaign

-Given your focus, your target is to create a line of running shoes.
+You do all of the necessary things needed to start your Amazon brand and have achieved a certain amount of success.
+This process includes optimizing your product's pages, but you have an Amazon PPC campaign focused on some of your more premium products.
+Given your focus, your objective is to create a line of running shoes.
 You decide to target "athlete jogging shoes" because the keyword is detailed.
-The campaign lasts for several months with moderate success, and you choose to try and use that data to start a new campaign.
+The campaign lasts for several months with moderate success, and you choose to try and use that data to launch a new campaign.

-Step Two: Information Gathering
+Step 2: Information Gathering

-Here's an example of what you've gathered:
+Here is an example of what you have gathered:

 - Your campaign lasted from April 2020 to January 2021.